Nationwide vaccination plan: how much will it cost you?

 Bilateral arrangement approach is the way forward

 Nonetheless, SA will need to focus on a direct-to-manufacturers bilateral agreements approach to securing vaccines which it failed to do in the beginning.
-As reported by the World Health Organisation about 95% of the vaccines available have been procured by only about 10 countries, so SA might be able to get ahead with the single-dose Johnson & Johnson vaccine still undergoing clinical trials.
+As reported by the World Health Organisation about 95% of the vaccines available have been procured by only about 10 countries, so SA might be able to get ahead with the single-dose Johnson & Johnson vaccine.

 However, the good news is the rollout of the Oxford-AstraZeneca vaccine has been put on hold as the latest findings now indicate a lower-than-expected efficacy.